· 1 min read

 PUR Faucet-Mounted Filter Products Are NSF Tested and Certified to Reduce Lead

-“We’ve talked to PUR, the City of Newark, the New Jersey DEP, the U.S. EPA and CDM Smith, the engineering consulting firm retained by the City of Newark,” said Dave Purkiss, vice president of NSF International’s water programs.
+“We’ve talked to PUR, the City of Newark, the New Jersey DEP, the U.S. EPA and CDM Smith, the engineering consulting firm retained by the City of Newark,” said Dave Purkiss, vice president of NSF’s water programs.

 The performance of any water filter depends on proper installation, maintenance and replacement according to the manufacturer’s use instructions.